 For example, if investing abroad where there’s been increased inflation recently, prices will rise, making exports cheaper than imports.
 This means people have earned more money from selling them because their value has gone up since fewer resources were used when producing an item while at home versus sending it overseas.

-The fear of losing money when engaging in international transactions is called “foreign exchange risk.”
-This can happen to companies, investors and businesses that trade internationally.
-The reason for this?
-Appreciation or depreciation between your base currency (the one you’re based on) and any other currencies used in the deal will affect cash flows coming from those deals – so it’s important not just think about what happens if there are gains on either side but also how much each percentage point change might cost financially.
+Foreign currency risk is the fear of losing money when engaging in international transactions.
+This can happen to international trading corporations, investors, and businesses.
+What is the rationale for this?
+Appreciation or depreciation between your base currency (the one you’re based on) and any other currencies used in the deal will affect cash flows from those deals; therefore, it is essential to consider not only what happens if there are gains on either side, but also how much each percentage point change could cost financially.

 If you’re in the import/export business, then it’s important to be aware of how currency exchange rates can affect your financials.
 You might find that when two parties agree on prices and delivery dates for goods or services with an international component (like say a computer chip), there is risk involved because one party could lose out if their currency decreases vs.”